Zoning Hearing Examiner

 About The Zoning Hearing Examiner

-The Zoning Hearing Examiner conducts public hearings and decides applications for variances, use variances, conditional uses, Hillside Overlay District development permissions, Urban Design Overlay District development permissions, expansions or substitutions of nonconforming uses, and reviews of phased developments in the DD zoning district.
+The Zoning Hearing Examiner conducts public hearings and decides applications for variances, use variances, conditional uses, use permits, Hillside Overlay District development permissions, Urban Design Overlay District development permissions, expansions or substitutions of nonconforming uses, and reviews of phased developments in the DD zoning district.

 The Zoning Hearing Examiner does not review applications concerning properties designated as an historic landmark or located in an historic district.
 If your property is designated as an historic landmark or is located in an historic district, please contact the Permit Center at 513-352-4306 for information on how to apply for relief from the zoning code.

 How Does An Applicant Apply For Zoning Relief?